-I had just arrived at the hospital where I'm a volunteer chaplain.
-I logged in at the computer in the volunteer office and walked across the lobby to get the mail.
-I'm always on the lookout for those who need assistance - I watch for people who seem lost or upset or nervous.
+A couple of weeks ago, I had just arrived, logged in at the computer in the volunteer office and walked across the lobby to get the mail.
+I am always on the look out for those who need assistance - I watch for people who seem lost or upset or nervous.

 That Tuesday morning, I saw a woman sitting in one of the comfortable chairs in the atrium surrounded by a pool of spilled Pepsi on the floor.